lensfun/lensfun/docs/man/lensfun-add-adapter.1.rst

 ======================

 --------------------------------------------------------
-add lens mount compatibilities to lensfun's database
+add lens mount compatibilities to Lensfun's database
 --------------------------------------------------------

 :Author: This manual page was written by Torsten Bronger <bronger@physik.rwth-aachen.de>